This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 The six words don't need any context.

-The private sector's doing fine.
+The private sector is doing fine.

-Look, folks, I'm not gonna bore you.
+Look, folks, I'm not going to bore you.

-I've explained this countless times what Obama means by that.
+I've explained this countless times, what Obama means by that.

 All right, one more time.